utoker/link-shortener/README.md

 ## Usage

-Simple use the text input bar to enter the URL you want to shorten.
+Use the text input bar to enter the URL you want to shorten.

 <p align="right">(<a href="#top">back to top</a>)</p>